Dynamic QoS-Aware Traffic Planning for Time-Triggered Flows in the Real-time Data Plane

 Let \(p\) be the traffic plan for the flows in ActiveF(\(p\)) computed from \(\mathbf{G}(p)\), i.e., the packets of flows in ActiveF(\(p\)) are transmitted according to \(p\).
 Now applications request that a set of flows ReqF(\(p\)) is added to the network.
 Our goal is to compute a new traffic plan \(p'\).

-To compute \(p'\), we have to construct the new conflict-graph \(\mathbf{G}(p')\) and search for a set of conflict-free configurations (i.e., independent vertices).
+To compute \(p'\), we have to construct the new conflict graph \(\mathbf{G}(p')\) and search for a set of conflict-free configurations (i.e., independent vertices) in \(\mathbf{G}(p')\).
 In our case, we want to ensure that once the planner added a flow to ActiveF(\(p\)), this flow remains active until the application itself indicates the flow can be removed.
 This means, the planner shall not unsolicitedly evict any flow from ActiveF(\(p\)).
 Consequently, the new traffic plan shall include a configuration for \emph{every} flow in ActiveF(\(p\)) and as many new flows as possible from ReqF(\(p\)).
-The different importance of active flows and new flows results in the following objective. \begin{definition}[Traffic Plan Objective] Let \(\mathbf{G} (p')\) be a conflict graph which contains candidates for all flows in \(\operatorname{ActiveF}(p) \cup \operatorname{ReqF}(p)\) and \(\operatorname{ActiveF}(p) \cap \operatorname{ReqF}(p) = \emptyset\).
+The different importance of active flows and new flows results in the following objective. \begin{definition}[Traffic Planning Objective] Let \(\mathbf{G} (p')\) be a conflict graph which contains candidates for all flows in \(\operatorname{ActiveF}(p) \cup \operatorname{ReqF}(p)\) with \(\operatorname{ActiveF}(p) \cap \operatorname{ReqF}(p) = \emptyset\).
 We want to find a new traffic plan \(p' \subseteq \bigcup_{f} \operatorname{cand}(f,p')\) that maximizes the objective

-\end{definition} The factor \(\frac{1}{\left|\operatorname{ActiveF}(p) \cup \operatorname{ReqF}(p)\right|}\) in Eq.~\ref{eq:objective_weighted_max_color} discounts the relative importance of flows in \(\operatorname{ReqF}(p)\).
+\end{definition} The factor \({1}/{\left|\operatorname{ActiveF}(p) \cup \operatorname{ReqF}(p)\right|}\) in Eq.~\ref{eq:objective_weighted_max_color} discounts the relative importance of flows in \(\operatorname{ReqF}(p)\).
 This means, any flow in \(\operatorname{ActiveF}(p)\) is more \enquote{valuable} than all flows \(\operatorname{ReqF}(p)\) combined.
 From a graph-theoretic perspective, this is a specific colorful independent vertex set problem where we want to find a set of independent vertices and each color has either unit weight or a weight inversely proportional to the total amount of colors.